aspectron/dagviz/README.md

 ### Running DAGVIZ

+(please note, the project currntly relies on polymer-cli which is very heavy, it will be removed shortly)
 ```
 git clone git@github.com:kaspanet/dagviz
 cd dagviz
 npm install
-npm install -g polymer-cli

-...

-polymer serve
+node dagviz
 ```
-then open http://127.0.0.1:8081/components/dagviz/ in your browser (tested with Chrome only)
+then open http://127.0.0.1:8686/components/dagviz/ in your browser (tested with Chrome only)

 ### Options